nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 </code>
 ```

-Let us look at one of the lines (line 4 in this case).
+Let us look at line 4.
 The HTML of a line of code is just a bunch of nested spans.
-If the code is highlighted, it's wrapped in another nested span with the color styling, otherwise it is just the text.
+If the code is highlighted, it's wrapped in an additional span for color styling, otherwise it is just the text.

 ```html
 <span style="display:flex;"><span>